-In this new dawn of constant hand washing, I am more grateful than ever for the beautiful kitchen sink I chose for our fixer upper’s kitchen.
+In this season of more mindful hygiene for safety, I feel more grateful than ever for the beautiful kitchen sink I chose for our fixer upper’s kitchen.
 I would even venture to say it is my favorite element in the whole kitchen design.
+Why?
 It works so hard!
-Five years of abuse continually, and it still greets me with a sparkly smile What a privilege.
-Here’s my response to Fireclay Farm Sinks: Is it Smart to Invest in One?
+Six years of daily abuse, and it still greets us with a sparkly HELLO LOVELY.
+So here’s my response to Fireclay Farm Sinks: Is it Smart to Invest in One?

-NOT AT ALL INTERESTED IN FARM SINKS at this juncture?
-That’s cool, Karen.
+NOT AT ALL INTERESTED IN FARM SINKS at this moment?
+I hear you.
 Visit MY ARCHIVES for GOODNESS.

 There’s so much to love about this farm sink (Signature Hardware’s 30″ Reinhard).
-It not only evokes a pleasing nostalgia, it takes many hands to craft each one.
+It not only evokes a pleasing nostalgia, many hands are required to craft each one.

-It takes hours of molding, drying, enameling, and facing a fiery furnace to ultimately become smooth to the touch, a vessel for cleansing and daily nourishment.
+It takes hours of molding, drying, enameling, and the sink bakes in a fiery furnace to ultimately become a smooth to the touch vessel for cleansing and daily chores.

 Fireclay Farm Sinks: Is it Smart to Invest in One?